Tel Aviv Urban Tour - Architecture, Food and Street Art

 10:00 – Tel Aviv Architecture Tour

-12:00 – Free time/transfer to start of food tour
+12:00 – Free time/ independent transfer the starting point of food tour

 12:30 – Tel Aviv Market Tour at Carmel Market

 14:30 – Free time/transfer to start of the street art tour

 15:00 – Tel Aviv Street Art Tour

 17:00 – Tour ends in Tel Aviv